-In the iid data setting, the $L_2(\mathbbm{P})$ convergence rate conditions stated in Theorem \ref{theorem:consistency} for estimators of $\pgone$, $\pig$, and $\mmu$ are standard, and many machine learning or nonparametric estimators can achieve such rates \citep{kennedy_semiparametric_2023}.
-In the non-iid setting with weakly dependent data (as in Assumption \ref{assump:psi-dep}), convergence rates of nonparametric estimators is an open area of research but there has been some recent progress.
-For instance, \citet{saha_random_2023} showed that under $\beta$-mixing (a stronger weak dependence condition than Definition \ref{def:psi}), their proposed spatial random forest estimator is $L_2(\mathbbm{P})$ consistent. \citet{hansen_uniform_2008} proved that kernel-based regression estimators reach the optimal uniform convergence rate for iid data, under various mixing conditions.
+In the iid data setting, the $L_2(\mathbbm{P})$ convergence rate conditions stated in Theorem \ref{theorem:consistency} for estimators of $\pgone$, $\pigx$, and $\mmu$ are standard, and many machine learning or nonparametric estimators can achieve such rates \citep{kennedy_semiparametric_2023}.
+In the non-iid setting with weakly dependent data (as in Assumption \ref{assump:psi-dep}), determining convergence rates of nonparametric estimators is an open area of research but there has been some recent progress.
+For instance, \citet{saha_random_2023} showed that under $\beta$-mixing (a stronger weak dependence condition than Definition \ref{def:psi}), their proposed spatial random forest estimator is $L_2(\mathbbm{P})$ consistent. \citet{hansen_uniform_2008} proved that kernel-based regression estimators of data under various mixing conditions reach the same uniform convergence rate attained under iid data.
 Some promising estimators that specifically utilizes graph structure are graph neural networks \citep{leung_graph_2024} and Gaussian process regression with graph-based kernel functions \citep{borovitskiy_matern_2021}.